Peter Gregson (engineer)

-Sir Peter John Gregson, FREng (born 3 November 1957 in Dunfermline, Scotland) is a British research engineer and Chair of the Henry Royce Institute.
-He was previously the Vice-Chancellor of Cranfield University from 2013-202 and President and Vice-Chancellor of Queen's University Belfast from 2004.
-Prior to that he was deputy Vice-Chancellor at Southampton University from 2000-2004.
+Sir Peter John Gregson, FREng (3 November 1957 – 23 February 2024) was a British research engineer and chair of the Henry Royce Institute.
+He was previously the vice-chancellor of Cranfield University from 2013 to 2021 and president and vice-chancellor of Queen's University Belfast from 2004.
+Prior to that he was deputy vice-chancellor at the University of Southampton from 2000 to 2004.

 Early life

-He joined GKN Rolled and Bright Steel Ltd. as an industrial scholar in 1976.
+Gregson joined GKN Rolled and Bright Steel Ltd. as an industrial scholar in 1976.
 He studied metallurgy and materials science at Imperial College London and graduated with a BSc(Eng) (first class) in materials science in 1980, and was awarded the Bessemer Prize.
 He obtained a PhD from Imperial in 1983, and was awarded the Matthey Prize.

 Academic career

-He was appointed to a lectureship at the University of Southampton in 1983 and became Professor of Aerospace Materials in 1995.
+Gregson was appointed to a lectureship at the University of Southampton in 1983 and became professor of Aerospace Materials in 1995.
 During his research career, he published over 160 papers, books and patents with over 80 being in premier academic journals.
-He was Academic Director of the Luxfer Advanced Technology Centre (1998–2004), the DePuy University Technology Partnership (2000–04) and the Defence and Aerospace Research Partnership (DARP) in Advanced Metallic Airframes.
-He was a member of the International Committee for the biennial International Conference on Aluminium Alloys (International Conference on Aluminium Alloys (ICAA), 1998-04) and Chair of ICAA 2002.
+He was academic director of the Luxfer Advanced Technology Centre (1998–2004), the DePuy University Technology Partnership (2000–04) and the Defence and Aerospace Research Partnership (DARP) in Advanced Metallic Airframes.
+He was a member of the International Committee for the biennial International Conference on Aluminium Alloys (International Conference on Aluminium Alloys (ICAA), 1998–04) and chair of ICAA 2002.

-As head of the department and Director of Research for Faculty of Engineering & Applied Science (1995–99), he created a new Transport Systems Research Laboratory and founded an Engineering Graduate School.
+As head of the department and director of Research for Faculty of Engineering & Applied Science (1995–99), he created a new Transport Systems Research Laboratory and founded an Engineering Graduate School.

-As Deputy Vice-Chancellor of the University of Southampton (2000–04), he led the development and implementation of an ambitious vision for Enterprise and Innovation, including the partnership with IP2IPO and SETsquared together with the universities of Bristol, Bath and Surrey.
+As deputy vice-chancellor of the University of Southampton (2000–04), he led the development and implementation of an ambitious vision for Enterprise and Innovation, including the partnership with IP2IPO and SETsquared together with the universities of Bristol, Bath and Surrey.

 University leadership roles

-Gregson became President and Vice-Chancellor of Queen's University Belfast on 1 August 2004.
+Gregson became president and vice-chancellor of Queen's University Belfast on 1 August 2004.
 He repositioned the university academically, gaining accession to the Russell Group in 2006.

 External recognition has included Queen's Anniversary Prizes for Green Chemistry and the Comprehensive Cancer Centre (2006 & 2012), Times Higher Education Awards for Innovation in Culture and the Arts (2008), Entrepreneurial University of the Year (2009), Engineering Research Team of the Year (2010), Innovative Teacher of the Year (2011) and Outstanding Fundraising Team (2012), and an Athena Swan Institutional Silver Award (2012).
-He served as Director of the Universities and Colleges Employers Association (2008-2013) and Director of Association of Commonwealth Universities (2011-2015).
+He served as director of the Universities and Colleges Employers Association (2008–2013) and director of Association of Commonwealth Universities (2011–2015).

 Strategic international partnerships were established with Georgetown University and Seagate Technology (USA), University Malaya and Petronas (Malaysia), National Institute of Immunology and Videocon (India) and Shanghai Jiao Tong University and China Medical University (China).

-Gregson was appointed Chief Executive and Vice-Chancellor of Cranfield University in August 2013.
+Gregson was appointed chief executive and vice-chancellor of Cranfield University in August 2013.